 Grand Rapids Symphony - One of America's Leading Orchestras

-The Grand Rapids Symphony takes pride in having helped launch the career of former music director Semyon Bychkov, one of the world’s most eminent conductors.
-In 1986, the organization made history by appointing Catherine Comet as music director, the first woman to lead a regional professional orchestra in the United States.
-Two years later, Comet was awarded the prestigious Seaver/NEA Conductor’s Award.
+The Grand Rapids Symphony takes pride in having helped launch the career of former music director Semyon Bychkov, chief conductor and music director of the Czech Philharmonic.
+In 1986, the orchestra made history by appointing Catherine Comet as music director.
+Two years later, Comet, the first woman to lead a regional professional orchestra in the United States, was awarded the prestigious Seaver/NEA Conductor’s Award.

 When the Grand Rapids Symphony made its Carnegie Hall debut in 2005, New York Times critic Bernard Holland wrapped up his review with these words: “The orchestra is what it ought to be and gives a glimmer of hope for all of us in the music world.”